Bradzerafa/react-picture-search/README.md

-# React Picture App:
+# React Picture Search:
 View project: https://eager-yalow-8c20d9.netlify.app/

 ## Project Description:
-The React based picture app allows users to search a topic they want and obtain images on that topic through the unsplash API.
+The React based picture search allows users to search a topic they want and obtain images on that topic through the unsplash API.
 This project is based on a Udemy course "React-Redux".

 ## Notable things done:
 - Responsive Design